-There are seventeen articles to the second edition of the Humanist manifesto published in 1973; and it embodies in a hard form; what is the default ‘religion’ of the western world; a more modern version published in 2003; which are the results (with the first) of international gatherings of Humanists from around the world.
-Christians have not as of yet – separated themselves – from this epicurean religion; nor developed a sustained critique of it.
+There are seventeen articles in the second edition of the Humanist Manifesto published in 1973.
+It embodies in a hard form what is the default ‘religion’ of the Western world.
+A more modern version was published in 2003 which was the result (with the first) of international gatherings of Humanists from around the world.
+Christians have not, as of yet, separated themselves from this epicurean religion; nor developed a sustained critique of it.
 This article is an excursion in that direction.
-I will quote from aspects of the 17 articles – not all of them, before offering a criticism from a Christian perspective.
+I will quote from aspects of the 17 articles before offering criticism from a Christian perspective.

 ‘We believe, however, that traditional dogmatic or authoritarian religions that place revelation, God, ritual, or creed above human needs and experience do a disservice to the human species.
 Any account of nature should pass the tests of scientific evidence; in our judgment, the dogmas and myths of traditional religions do not do so.’

 My criticism here is obviously the fallacy of stating that Christianity is simply and solely an account of nature; it is not!
-Christianity serves as the overarching narrative that allows the full variety and types of human experience, to cohere.
+Christianity serves as the overarching narrative that allows the full variety and types of human experience to cohere.
 The human experience is not reducible to merely physical properties or explanations.
-Science has no ability to describe ‘meaning’, ‘value’ or ‘ethical conduct’; these are simply discourses outside of the vocabulary of science; and yet are real things – to human experience.
-They are supernatural; in that they sit above the natural world; as mind, sits above brain.
-They may well be emergent properties of it, and science may describe the ‘how’ of their operation; but it can not explain why should aim our lives at x rather than y.
-It for instance can not explain, how much our mothers love means to us!
-Yet these are in nature human experiences.
-The humanists are thus abusing science, ascribing to it – powers of description that it does not actually posses.
+Science has no ability to describe ‘meaning’, ‘value’ or ‘ethical conduct’.
+These are simply discourses outside of the vocabulary of science and yet are real things to human experience.
+They are supernatural, in that they sit above the natural world as the mind sits above the brain.
+They may well be emergent properties of it, and science may describe the ‘how’ of their operation, but it can not explain why we should aim our lives at x rather than y.
+For instance, it can not explain how much our mothers’ love means to us!
+Yet these are, in nature, human experiences.
+The humanists are thus abusing science, ascribing to it powers of description that it does not actually possess.

-I want to try and strong arm the Humanist manifesto here, as it is unclear; how it defines ‘human needs’ and ‘experiences’; by saying that it must be referring to religions that place the x (as listed in the manifesto) above the wellbeing of humans.
-I think it fair to say, that in some ways this is a valid criticism; when for instances, the Church obsesses over the sacraments, whilst not addressing the other real needs of Christians – it neglects a key part of its ‘life’ as the loci of organisation for the people of GOD.
-We see this in the Church of England, that at times cares more about its buildings than it does the people that go into them.
-We lose nothing by granting this concession; but ‘bad religion’.
-However, the critique belies a poor thinking about the needs of human beings – need for a greater cause; and how pressing towards that cause helps the human to grow in character, intelligence and physicality.
-We as Christians, reject the idea that human need; can not include man’s need for GOD – the source of His salvation.
-We council strongly against the idea of pursuing ‘experience’ for its own sake, as this creates a soul slavish to its passions and and inward looking; in which others, can become the means of our gratification.
-The Christian faith instead gives better council; one of ‘self denial’ for the benefit of the ‘neighbour’ those in need – as the pursuit of life – not our own experiences.
+I want to try and strong-arm the Humanist Manifesto here, as it is unclear how it defines ‘human needs’ and ‘experiences’ by saying that it must be referring to religions that place the x (as listed in the Manifesto) above the wellbeing of humans.
+It is fair to say that in some ways this is a valid criticism when, for instance, the Church obsesses over the sacraments, whilst not addressing the other real needs of Christians.
+It neglects a key part of its ‘life’ as the loci of organisation for the people of GOD.
+We see this in the Church of England that, at times, cares more about its buildings than it does the people that go into them.
+We lose nothing by granting this concession but ‘bad religion’.
+However, the critique belies poor thinking about the needs of human beings’ need for a greater cause, and how pressing toward that cause helps humans grow in character, intelligence, and physicality.
+As Christians, we reject the idea that human need can not include man’s need for GOD – the source of His salvation.
+We counsel strongly against the idea of pursuing ‘experience’ for its own sake, as this creates a soul slavish to its passions and inward-looking, in which others can become the means of our gratification.
+The Christian faith, instead, gives better counsel; one of ‘self-denial’ for the benefit of the ‘neighbour,’ those in need, as the pursuit of life, not our own experiences.

-We assert GOD must be the centre of life both individually and communally; the manifesto assumes; that man is the centre of his own universe.
+We assert that GOD must be the centre of life both individually and communally; the Manifesto assumes that man is the centre of his own universe.

 ‘Even at this late date in human history, certain elementary facts based upon the critical use of scientific reason have to be restated.
 We find insufficient evidence for belief in the existence of a supernatural; it is either meaningless or irrelevant to the question of survival and fulfilment of the human race.’

-What then of ‘humanity’ – and universal human rights, upon what is the claim ‘rights’ established; or any of the ‘value’ judgements implicit in the declaration of the humanists.
-We know that we can not get from a description of what ‘is’ to a moral ‘ought’; and so if the Humanists were to consistent to their proclaimed world view – they must conclude that these ‘values’ and implied ‘meaning’ are at base: ‘meaningless or irrelevant’.
-The very suggestion of ‘fulfilment’ would be reduced to a regular dopamine fix; which could be induced through drugs; they have reduced the purpose of life to mere survival; yet they feel the emptiness of such a meaningless and so speak of fulfilment.
+What then of ‘humanity’ – and universal human rights?
+Upon what is the claim ‘rights’ established or any of the ‘value’ judgements implicit in the declaration of the humanists?
+We know that we can not get from a description of what ‘is’ to a moral ‘ought’.
+So, if the humanists were to be consistent with their proclaimed worldview, they must conclude that these ‘values’ and implied ‘meaning’ are at base ‘meaningless or irrelevant’.
+The very suggestion of ‘fulfilment’ would be reduced to a regular dopamine fix, which could be induced through drugs.
+They have reduced the purpose of life to mere survival, yet they feel the emptiness of such a meaninglessness and so speak of fulfilment.

-There is also the awkward truth – that if religion – is merely the product of evolution; they it clearly did serve a purpose to human survival; by the fact that most humans accept a religion; the belief in a supernatural being the prevalent world; and the human mind evolving a ‘GOD spot’ for the purposes of religious experiences.
-Therefore, the ‘science’ would contradict strongly the assertion that religion is irrelevant to human survival, it would seem to have become a keen aspect of our survival by the fact of prevalence and the development of the human brain.
+There is also the awkward truth that if religion is merely the product of evolution, then it clearly did serve a purpose to human survival by the fact that most humans accept a religion; the belief in a supernatural being of the prevalent world and the human mind evolving a ‘GOD spot’ for the purposes of religious experiences.
+Therefore, the ‘science’ would contradict strongly the assertion that religion is irrelevant to human survival.
+It would seem to have become a keen aspect of our survival by the fact of prevalence and the development of the human brain.

 ‘Some humanists believe we should reinterpret traditional religions and reinvest them with meanings appropriate to the current situation.
 Such redefinitions, however, often perpetuate old dependencies and escapisms; they easily become obscurantist, impeding the free use of the intellect.’